 In addition to planting hardy annuals, we are trying our first cover crop!
 As described on the University of Maryland Extension website, cover crops, “lessen soil erosion during the winter, add organic material when turned under in the spring, improve soil quality, and add valuable nutrients.”
 Other cover crops include barley, rye, oats, winter wheat and peas.

 The most rewarding flower of the fall is without a doubt, DAHLIAS!
 This is my first time growing this lovely flower and I’ve been blown away by all the different variations, strong stems and bright colors!
-They provided first blooms in August but after an extremely hot, dry September the blooms paused and now in October, their back with a flourish!
+They provided first blooms in August but after an extremely hot, dry September the blooms paused and now in October, they’re back with a flourish!

 Thanks again for all the love and for following along.
 As we move into November, we’ll be working on more preparations for spring and winter gift ideas!
 Stay tuned!
 Thank you for supporting locally grown goodness.